-The white peeling bark is great for lighting fires, and the buds and twigs have tons of medicinal uses:
+The white peeling bark is great for lighting fires (and we may show you how to do that as part of our outdoor teambuilding away days) and the buds and twigs have tons of medicinal uses:

 Today we sit inside the willow dome, instead of our usual spot outside by the fire.
 I notice I'm feeling uncomfortable.

 I like having full view of the plants and the sky, and today, even though it's not totally blocking everything out, I'm feeling hemmed in by the structure.

 I say this.
 It's not universal.
 "I prefer the womb-like feeling of being in an enclosed space," someone else says.